d-ronnqvist/SCNBook-code/README.md

 ## Sample code

-This repository contains sample code for [the soon-to-be-released iBook about Scene Kit][book].
+This repository contains sample code for [my iBook about Scene Kit][book].

 ## How to use this code